rudderlabs/rudderstack-docs/rudderstack-api/user-suppression.md

 ## What is User Suppression?

-RudderStack is completely GDPR and CCPA compliant.
-We respect the users' privacy and are committed to keeping their data secure at all times.
+At RudderStack, we respect the users' privacy and are committed to keeping their data secure at all times.

 When a user is suppressed, RudderStack will drop the events from that user.
-Those events will not be shown in any of the debuggers, will not be forwarded to any destinations and will not be backed up.
+Those events will not be shown in any of the debuggers, will not be forwarded to any destinations, and will not be backed up.

 {% hint style="warning" %}
-Please note that once suppressed, replaying of these events will not be possible.
+Once suppressed, replaying these events will not be possible.
 {% endhint %}

 ## HTTP Authorization